-At March 31, 2021, the Company is currently engaged in clinical development activities for MCLA-145 and developing pre-clinical candidates for the other programs.
-No development or commercialization milestones have been achieved to date.
+At September 30, 2021, the Company is currently engaged in clinical development activities for MCLA-145 and developing pre-clinical candidates for the other programs.
+During the three months ended September 30, 2021, the Company received a \$1.0 million payment for achieving a development milestone.